 “To me, it is not an obligation that I must do, but something that I want to do.”

-Similarly, Mohammed Al Daqqaq, 34, who has prayed regularly since the twelfth grade, said he had seen the benefits of salah firsthand.
+Similarly, Mohammed Al Daqqaq, 34, who has prayed regularly since the 12th grade, said he had seen the benefits of salah first-hand.

 “So I calmed down that year and wasn’t going out so often.
 I was committed to studying and being responsible.